-Homelessness - 12 April 2023
+Homelessness - 21 June 2023

 The Scrutiny Committee considered the Homelessness report at the meeting held on 14 March 2023.
-The Scrutiny Chairman will present the Committee's comments to Cabinet at the first meeting of the 2023/24 municipal year.
+Scrutiny's comments were presented to Cabinet at their first meeting of the 2023/24 municipal year held on 21 June 2023.
+The following points were outlined: